 - Bees (read how to save them).
-Bee houses are not usually a good idea, as bees get covered in mites and can’t fly.
+Bee houses are not good, as bees get covered in mites and can’t fly.

-- Waspinator looks like a brown paper bag, to deter territorial wasps.
+- Waspinator naturally deters wasps.
 Avoid citronella sprays/candles near pets.

 - Read the post on helping spiders!
 Most have never been outside and are more scared of you, than you are of them.